Robots-On-Ice/www.robotsonice.com/_posts/2021-11-20-bots-n-beer.md

 We'll hang out and talk about the day, what's happening in robotics in general around the bay and beyond.
 Any topic in robotics is welcome!

+We'll head over there at 3pm as the event wraps up and expect to be there for a couple of hours.

 Your wristband for the event will get you a discounted drink.
 And if you purchase the [Bots & Beer ticket](https://www.eventbrite.com/e/robots-on-ice-2021-tickets-191480642757) we'll be buying some pitchers.

 Off the Rails also offers hot beverages and food in case you want to warm up too.